 How could Australia’s existing program be improved?

 Under the CSP, sponsors are responsible for paying for visa applications, air fares, medical screening and resettlement costs for the first year, as well as administration fees to the APOs.
 The visa fee alone is estimated to be over $19,000, while each of the APOs charge a different administration fee.
 If a sponsored refugee accesses Medicare and other social security services in their first 12 months in Australia, sponsors are also required to pay the costs of these services back to the government.
 These costs are considered to be prohibitively high and present a barrier to access for a wide segment of the community.
 In contrast, the Canadian sponsorship scheme enables sponsors to pay for living expenses while the government covers the costs of visa processing, healthcare, education and other integration programs.

 The CSP has also been criticised for lacking the principle of ‘additionality’, as CSP places are drawn from Australia’s annual refugee and humanitarian quota.
-In contrast, equivalent programs in Canada and New Zealand both reflect the importance of providing privately sponsored resettlement places additional to their governments’ existing quotas.
+In contrast, equivalent programs in Canada, New Zealand and the United Kingdom reflect the importance of providing privately sponsored resettlement places additional to their governments’ existing quotas.
 The engagement of the community and the private sector in the resettlement of refugees should not absolve the government of its responsibility to allocate budget and resources to the provision of protection to asylum seekers and refugees.
 If the CSP is expanded as it currently operates, it would likely lead to a net reduction of government support to refugees.
-This fundamentally undermines the role that private and community-led sponsorship programs should play in increasing a country’s overall protection capacity.
+This fundamentally undermines the role that private and community sponsorship programs should play in increasing a country’s overall protection capacity.